nus-cs2103-AY2425S1/ip/docs/README.md

 **Example**:

 ```
-mark 2 // mark the second task in the list as uncompleted
+unmark 2 // mark the second task in the list as uncompleted
 list
 ```